thinlizzy/die-tk/README.md

 The directory examples has some example applications to experiment with die-tk.

 # TODO
-- add a build system, like Bazel or CMake
+- experiment with Bazel
+- add CMakeLists.txt to the example directories and to die-tk-image and die-tk-controls bindings
 - test X11 more and more.
 I think the image routines can be greatly improved
-- currently some of the Canvas functions are behaving differently in WinApi and X11.
+- currently some of the Canvas functions are behaving differently in win32 and X11.
 They need to be normalized
 - add more example apps